Griffin, Bullock lead Pistons past Timberwolves in OT

 TIP-INS

-Pistons: Griffin was coming off his ninth career triple-double and first of the season on Monday at Milwaukee. ...
+Pistons: Detroit tied its season high with 20 3-pointers. ...
 F Glenn Robinson (sprained left ankle) missed his fourth straight game, while G Ish Smith remains out with a right groin injury he suffered two weeks ago.

 Timberwolves: Teague missed his second straight game with left ankle inflammation. ...
 G Jerryd Bayless dressed for the first time with the Timberwolves.
 He hasn't played since spraining his left knee in training camp with the 76ers.
 The Wolves acquired him in the Jimmy Butler trade on Nov.
 12.